 Then, be sure to pump milk.
 Even if you choose to supplement with formula, it is important to empty the breast so you can keep up your supply.

 Finally, be sure to do paced feeding!
 Paced feeding is the best way to mimic breastfeeding for babies who are used to nursing.
 It ensures they don’t get too much too fast.

 A poor latch is the number one cause of pain when breastfeeding.
-(You can check out this article for help with breastfeeding tips for pain.)

 It’s also important to ensure baby is latching well so that you know they are effectively nursing and getting all they need to fill up and get the proper nutrition.

 What’s the most important thing to get a good latch, one of the most important tips to make breastfeeding easier?

 Get the deepest latch you can.
 Make sure the baby opens very wide and gets the whole nipple plus some areola in their mouth.